-I am an academic and activist based in Berlin.
-With a focus on political ecology, my research and teaching interests include interspecies studies, environmental and disability justice, queer and feminist epistemologies, critical pedagogy, and aesthetics.
+I am a writer and researcher based in Berlin.
+With a focus on political ecology, my research and teaching interests include environmental ethnography, science and technology studies, queer and decolonial epistemologies, and critical pedagogy.
 I am co-author of Aquatopia: Climate Interventions (Routledge, 2023), which was selected for a 2023 Spotlight by the Association for the Study of Literature and the Environment, and co-editor of a special issue of Somatechnics on Data Matters: (Un)doing Data and Gender in the Life Sciences (Edinburgh University Press, 2019).
+My new book The Unlively: Protesting Fossil Fuel Pollution with David Buckel is forthcoming from Routledge.

 PUBLICATIONS